apache/incubator-wayang-website/blog/2026-08-08-gsoc-2026-wayang-jdbc-driver.md

 This required thinking about JDBC behavior on the client side and state management on the server side at the same time.

 Integrating JDBC with Wayang was another important part of the work.
 The goal was not to duplicate Wayang's SQL processing, optimizer, or execution responsibilities.
-The JDBC layer had to adapt to Wayang's existing SQL capabilities and provide a standard interface around them.
+The Wayang JDBC driver had to adapt to Wayang's existing SQL API and provide a standard interface around it.

 Working on this as part of an Apache project also meant learning how to work inside an existing open-source codebase.
 I had to understand the project structure, discuss design choices, respond to feedback, write documentation, and think about how future contributors would understand and maintain the implementation.